MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 With customer-managed key, administrators can provide their own encryption key from their own Azure Key Vault to the Power Platform storage services to encrypt their customer data.
 Microsoft doesn't have direct access to your Azure Key Vault.
 For Power Platform services to access the encryption key from your Azure Key Vault, the administrator creates a Power Platform enterprise policy, which references the encryption key and grants this enterprise policy access to read the key from your Azure Key Vault.

 The Power Platform service administrator can then add Dataverse environments to the enterprise policy to start encrypting all the customer data in the environment with your encryption key.
 Administrators can change the environment's encryption key by creating another enterprise policy and add the environment (after removing it) to the new enterprise policy.
-In the event that the environment no longer needs to be encrypted using your customer-managed key, the administrator can remove the Dataverse environment from the enterprise policy to revert the data encryption back to Microsoft-managed key.
+If the environment no longer needs to be encrypted using your customer-managed key, the administrator can remove the Dataverse environment from the enterprise policy to revert the data encryption back to Microsoft-managed key.

 The administrator can lock the customer-managed key environments by revoking key access from the enterprise policy and unlock the environments by restoring the key access.
 More information: [Lock environments by revoking key vault and/or key permission access](cmk-lock-unlock.md)